Sophie-Turner/Antarctic-Food-Optimisation/README.md

 to be optimised.

 The aim of this project is to construct a constraint program to solve this problem.
-The program scales to instances of about 160 people over 20 days, or 25 people over 4 months.
+The program scales to instances of about 160 people over 20 days, or 25 people over 4 months, and batches of data can be combined to allow planning for longer periods of time.
+The example provided in the program files is for 370 days of a real Rothera schedule.
 The food purchasing strategy is chosen according to availability of fresh foods brought by air.